An Expat’s Guide: Commonly Faced Problems by Foreigner When Doing Business in Malaysia

 Malaysia has gained its traction as one of the favoured investment spots among foreign investors due to the thriving economy and low business cost.
 However, starting a business in Malaysia may not be as easy as what we think.
 There are procedures and steps that need to be in compliant with the Malaysian laws.
 Below is the list of myths or problems commonly faced by expats when starting a business in Malaysia:

 Commonly Faced Problem 1: It is difficult to open a company’s bank account as an expat

 Generally, it is technically possible for a foreign corporate entity or foreign investors to open a company’s bank account in Malaysia.
 Opening a company’s bank account in Malaysia should not be difficult, but different bank might impose different rules and requirements for the application.
-If you are planning to invest or start a business in Malaysia, it may be worth working with a reputable firm like 3E Accounting Malaysia where you can open a company’s bank account with the assistance from us.
+If you are planning to invest or start a business in Malaysia, it may be worth working with a reputable firm like 3E Accounting Services Sdn.
+Bhd. where you can open a company’s bank account with the assistance from us.